Fay Taylour: Car racing

-She switched to racing cars in 1931.
+Taylour switched to racing cars in 1931.
 Competing in a women's handicap race at Brooklands in the autumn, driving a Talbot 105 and lapping at 107.80 mph.
 In a similar race at Brooklands in the autumn of the following year, she came second, lapping at 113.97 mph.
 After this particular race, in excitement she made several more very fast laps of the track, not stopping until a flagman stepped out in front of her 2.6-litre Monza Alfa Romeo.
 For this she was fined and disqualified.
 Taylour went to India in 1931 where she won her first major car race, setting a new course record for the Calcutta to Ranchi event.

-In 1934, she came home to Ireland and won the Leinster Trophy road race, in a front wheel drive Adler Trumpf.
+In 1934, Taylour came home to Ireland and won the Leinster Trophy road race, in a front wheel drive Adler Trumpf.
 She was the only woman competitor in the race, as she had been when she drove a works Aston Martin in the Italian Mille Miglia.
 She also took part in 1934 in the Craigantlet hill climb in County Down.
 Her racing clothes were a jumper and a tweed skirt, according to a newspaper report of the event.
 Taylour said, that the day she met a man who was more difficult to handle than a racing car, she would probably give up racing.
 She remained unmarried.

-She raced in Ireland, England, Italy and Sweden.
+Taylour raced in Ireland, England, Italy and Sweden.
 She also raced in the United States.
 Her last major race before the Second World War was with a Riley in the 1938 South African Grand Prix, where she received a hero's welcome for her spirited driving, even though she was unplaced.

 Second World War internment

-In the late 1930s, she became a follower of Oswald Mosley, the British fascist leader and joined the British Union of Fascists.
+In the late 1930s, Taylour became a follower of Oswald Mosley, the British fascist leader and joined the British Union of Fascists.
 Like Mosley, his wife, Diana Mitford and many other members of the party she was interned in Britain between 1 June 1940 and 5 October 1943 under Defence Regulation 18B, as a danger to the state.
 She was held without trial, first at Holloway gaol, where her aunt had once been imprisoned for suffragette activities, then in 1942 in a camp on the Isle of Man.
 She was released in 1943 on the condition that she live in neutral Eire, where she continued to be monitored by MI5.